Brian Setzer: Personal life

 three times, first to DeAnna Madsen with whom he has one son, second to Christine Schmidt with whom he has two children, and most recently in 2005 to Julie Reiten, a former singer with the Dustbunnies.
 He lives in Minneapolis.

-In February 2025, Setzer shared that he has an autoimmune disease which prevents him from playing guitar.
+In February 2025, Setzer shared that he had an autoimmune disease which prevented him from playing guitar.
+In November 2025, Setzer announced he was battling a "serious illness" which required cancellation of a cross-country tour of the United States.

+In March 2026, Setzer announced that he had recovered and Stray Cats would resume touring.